Today's Top Gainer

 1. Details relating to deposits covered under Chapter V of the Act.

 2. Issue of equity shares with differential rights as to dividend, voting or otherwise.

 3. Issue of shares (including sweat equity shares) to employees of the Company under any scheme.

-The Company has in place internal complaints committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
-Further, during the financial year 2017-18, there were no cases filed under the above act.
+The Company has complied with the provisions and has in place Internal Complaints Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+Further, during the financial year 2018-19, there were no cases filed under the above act.